unifiedstreaming/fmp4-ingest/ingest-tools/README.md

 fmp4DashEvent: convert a sparse track to an XML event stream

-# features implemented in fmp4ingest
+# Features implemented in fmp4ingest

 - Parsing of fmp4 stream
 - HTTP POST of init and media fragments in long running post in real-time or not